 - Students should be able to understand the premises and conclusions of the given argument.

-- The students should have the skill to analyze and identify the hidden arguments in the passage.
+- The students should be able to analyze and identify the hidden arguments in the passage.

-- High order thinking is required to critically analyze the paragraph.
+- Higher-order thinking is required to analyze the paragraph critically.

 - Skill to understand the passage based on logical premises is another point that students need to consider while attempting legal reasoning questions.

 - Additionally, students should be able to draw out an analogy and relationship between the passage's arguments.

 - In this section, students will have to solve short sets of facts or propositions, graphs, or other textual, pictorial or diagrammatic representations of numerical information, and questions will be based on the above information.
 Students will have to develop a skill in deriving information from graphs, and questions will be based on mathematical operations.